Chapter 5: New Beginnings

-He shook his head and sighed.
+Shaking his head, he sighed.
 He’d never acted so foolishly.
-He couldn’t explain the effect Little Soldier had on him.
-The days since they’d parted ways provided no clarity.
-Annoyed, he pushed the matter from his mind.
+Nor could he explain the effect Little Soldier had on him.
+The days since they’d parted ways had provided no clarity.
+He pushed the matter from his mind.
 Again.

 He’d not been to High Castle since he was Gaelib’s page.

-When he finally entered the gate, the city was buzzing with activity, most wore fine fabrics and chatted brightly with their companions.
-Even the hawking farmers wore clean clothes and a smile.
+When he entered the gate, the city buzzed with activity.
+People wearing linen and silk filled the air with happy voices.
+Even the hawking farmers wore clean clothes and smiled.
 A stark contrast to Lorness which was devoid of joy.

-It was Blackhawk’s seventh year.
-Five master tailors had been escorted in one at a time, declaring their expertise and accomplishments.
-The last mentioned the wondrous apparel he’d designed for Gregory of Alexandria.
+Five master tailors were escorted into the Steward’s Hall one at a time, declaring their expertise and accomplishments.
+The last mentioned the wondrous apparel he’d designed for Gregory of Lexandria.